 For this example client, their in-country teams and technical writers collaborated with the LSP to ensure that the glossary was accurate, and correctly translated into the most suitable terms for their target region, as well as approving the translators to be assigned to their account.
 As a result of involving the in-country contacts everyone was happy to move forward.

+Speaking your customers' language is essential if you want to succeed in international markets.
+By having technical content in the target language, you can improve the clarity of your communications and remove the potential for misunderstanding.
 Technical translation covers the translation of a wide variety of documents across an array of different industry sectors.
 On provision of the content to be translated, the responses to our questionnaires plus any previously translated content, our translation will be carried out by our carefully selected translators chosen based on their expertise in your industry, their suitability and experience.

 Translation Memory Leverage